-When it comes to decorating a bathroom, travertine tiles are a great choice for both the floors and walls.
-In this post, we take a look at the benefits of travertine and the different ways this distinctive natural stone can be used in bathroom interior design.
+When it comes to decorating a bathroom, travertine tiles are a great choice for both the floors and walls, especially as it comes in a variety of earth tone colors and beige hues.
+In this post, we take a look at the benefits of travertine and the different ways this distinctive natural stone with its rustic finish can be used in bathroom interior design.

 What Is Travertine?